roneemedhi/roneemedhi.github.io/README.md

 </p>

 #### Languages and Tools:
-The list of languages and tools that have utilized in the projects I've been involved with development team across various companies (but not limited to):
+The list of languages and tools that have utilized in the projects I've been involved with (but not limited to):

 <p align="left">